Optimal Consumption under a Habit-Formation Constraint: the Deterministic Case: Properties of the optimal solution

 The bottom right plots in Figures \ref{fig:xcs_impatient} and \ref{fig:xcs_patient1} show consumption humps for high levels of wealth-to-habit ratios according to Proposition \ref{prop:inverseU}.(i).
 Figure \ref{fig:conshump_lowWealth} illustrate a numerical example of a consumption hump for low level of wealth-to-habit ratio according to Proposition \ref{prop:inverseU}.(ii).
 For this case, we have chosen a low level of risk aversion $\gam=0.05$, as Condition (ii) requires it.
 Other values of the parameters are as follows: $r=0.02$, $\rho=0.18$, $\al=0.2$, $\del=0.125$, $z=2.253$, and $w=2.6 z$.
 For this case, we find that $\xa=2.5371$ and $x_0=3.3333$.
 Therefore, $1+\frac{\del}{\gam}\frac{\xa-x_0}{1+\rho \xa} -\al = -0.567 < 0$.
 Furthermore, we obtain that $\xH'=2.90145$ by numerically solving \eqref{eq:xHp}.
 Thus, the conditions of Proposition \ref{prop:inverseU}.(ii) holds as long as $w/z\in[\xa=2.5371, \xH'=2.90145)$.
 Note that we have chosen $w/z=2.6$.

 Figure \ref{fig:gam_sens} shows the dependence of the optimal relative consumption policy on the risk aversion parameter $\gam$.
 The top plot indicates that, for impatient individuals, the optimal relative consumption decreases as $\gam$ increases.
 In other words, more risk averse impatient individuals optimally consume less.
 The bottom plot shows a different story for patient individuals.
 If their wealth-to-habit ratio is above $x_0$, the more risk averse they are, the less they consume.
 However, for wealth-to-habit ratio below $x_0$, the opposite is true: more risk aversion increases consumption.
 The bottom plot also shows that $\xa$ is decreasing in $\gam$.
+Note that, for both cases, we have included the logarithmic utility function (i.e. $\gam=1$), which was discussed in subsection \ref{sub:Log}.

+Figure \ref{fig:rho_sense} shows dependence of the optimal consumption and wealth to the habit-formation parameter $\rho$ in \eqref{eq:Z}.
+As the top plots illustrates, increasing $\rho$ amplifies the consumption hump and increases spending.
+The bottom left plot illustrates that increasing $\rho$ shifts the optimal relative-consumption feedback function $\cso(x)$ to left.
+That is, for a given level of the wealth-to-habit ratio $x$, increasing $\rho$ increases the optimal consumption-to-habit $\cso(x)$.
+These effects are expected since increasing $\rho$ strengthens the individual's habit-formation, and all the aforementioned effects are a consequence of habit-formation.
+Note that for $\al=1$, the safe level becomes $\xu=1/r$, and is independent of $\rho$.
+The threshold $\xs$ for patient individuals (which in this case is when $\del<r$), however, still depends on $\rho$, as the bottom right plot of Figure \ref{fig:rho_sense} illustrates.
+The reason is that, even for $\al=1$, the parameter $\rho$ still effects the dynamics of $(X_t)_{t\ge0}$ in \eqref{eq:X}.